streamlit/docs/content/library/advanced-features/configuration.md

 ## Telemetry

 As mentioned during the installation process, Streamlit collects usage statistics.
-You can find out more by reading our [privacy policy](https://streamlit.io/privacy-policy), but the high-level summary is that although we collect telemetry data we cannot see and do not store information contained in Streamlit apps.
+You can find out more by reading our [Privacy Notice](https://streamlit.io/privacy-policy), but the high-level summary is that although we collect telemetry data we cannot see and do not store information contained in Streamlit apps.